-Mr. Timothy Carrick Faries (appointed 17 January 2017) has been a Partner of Appleby since 2000.
+Mr. Timothy Carrick Faries (appointed 17 January 2017) was Partner of Appleby a global legal and fiduciary services firm operating in 10 locations worldwide, from 1 April 2000 to 30 September 2024.
 After holding numerous executive positions within Appleby (Bermuda) Limited and its predecessor partnership, he served two terms as Managing Partner from 2015-2021.
-He remains a partner of Appleby (Bermuda) Limited and an owner of the Appleby Group.
-His current principal role is as Chief Executive Officer of Appleby Global Services, a fiduciary and administration group of companies providing services to global clients from six locations worldwide, including Bermuda, Cayman Islands, the Hong Kong SAR, Jersey, Mauritius and the Seychelles.
+He is currently the Owner and Principal of Ascent Law Limited, a professional company providing Bermuda legal services and regulated by the Bermuda Bar Act, 1974.
 In his professional practice, Mr. Faries has obtained extensive experience of Bermuda insurance law and regulation, public and private insurance company capital raising, mergers and acquisition activity, public listings on US, UK and European securities exchanges, the establishment and licencing of alternative risk financing vehicles such as catastrophe bonds, ILWs and other insurance-linked securities, and captive insurance companies in established and emerging markets.
 Mr. Faries obtained a B.A. from the University of Alberta in 1989 and an LL.B from the University of Alberta in 1990.
 He qualified as a barrister and solicitor in Alberta, Canada in July 1991.
 He obtained a Master's Degree in International Business Law (LL.M) from McGill University in 1994 and was called to the Bermuda Bar the same year.
 Memberships in Professional Societies and Associations include the Alberta Law Society (inactive) and Bermuda Bar Association.